 - Belief systems (stereotypes about what type of student can do computer science, low expectations);

-While we partner to deepen the capacity of LAUSD to support these reforms, we are developing a model and repository of best practices that can help spread and inform similar efforts in other school districts.
+We partner to deepen the capacity of individual schools and school districts to support these reforms while developing a model and repository of effective practices that can help spread and inform our continuing efforts.